V1Rotate/MidCanImports/READ-ME.md

-This is a simple front-end project, a single-page application developed for my friends from MidCan Imports, Winnipeg who specialized in the used Subaru cars part out and used parts supply.

 Project developed with React, Javascript, Redux, Material-Ui, and Styled-Components.

+This is a front-end project, a single-page application developed for my friends from MidCan Imports, Winnipeg who specialized in the used Subaru cars part out and used parts supply.